kzyma/Project-Euler-Solutions/README.md

 Project-Euler-Solutions
 =======================

-My solutions to the project Euler problem sets, implemented in C++ first.
+My solutions to the project Euler problem sets, implemented in C++.
+These are strictly for my own enjoyment.